-Of all the many, many lovely and talented indie game developers I got to know through iFanzine over the past year, Rinikulous Games’ Nik Mihaylov is without a doubt one of my favorites.
-And I’m not just saying that because his studio’s iOS debut, Lonely Sun, is superb (although it totally is), or because he’s making a game featuring this website in a starring role.
+Of all the many, many lovely and talented indie game developers I’ve gotten to know through iFanzine over the past year, Rinikulous Games’ Nik Mihaylov is without a doubt one of my favorites.
+And I’m not just saying that because his studio’s iOS debut, Lonely Sun, is superb (although it totally is), or because he’s making a game featuring this website in a starring role (although he totally is).
 No, what stands out to me about Nik is how genuinely enthusiastic and exuberant he is about every aspect of the job of being a game dev, from the creative side of things to interacting with fans and the press on social media.
 But why am I telling you this?
 I mean, you can find out for yourself how cool of a guy he is right here and right now by checking out the in-depth interview below.

 Nik, it’s great to have you.
 I really appreciate you making time for this chat.
 Let’s start off by finding out a little more about you.
 Can you tell me about your background including how you came to found your own indie game studio, Rinikulous Games?

 Thank you for having me.
 Really appreciate it.

 My name is Nik Mihaylov.
 I live in Calgary, AB, Canada.
 I’m a senior creative at Critical Mass, a digital design experience agency.
 I spend the majority of my time prototyping and designing multi-platform user experiences for a variety of leading brands while merging creativity and technology to create customer value.